A beginners guide of how to care for Succulents.

 I did my best to help you with the names of the succulents.
 If I have gotten any of them wrong please feel free to correct me and I will update the post.

 Water succulents when the soil is almost dry.
 You don’t need to water as often in cooler months.
-Since I live in the desert and it stays in the 100’s for a period of time I have been watering lightly every 7-10 days.
+Since I live in the desert and it can stay in the 100’s for long periods of time weekly watering would be beneficial during that time.

 Believe it or not succulents should not be in direct sun.
-I keep mine on the front porch against the house where the sun doesn’t reach.
+I keep mine on the front porch against the house where the sun doesn’t reach them.
 They can get spots from the sun and once they appear they don’t go away.

 Re-pot succulents about once a year.
 Take the babies (new additions) off and place in soil to grow new plants.
 How cool is that?!
 I love not having to pay for something if I don’t have too.